chromium/chromium/docs/security/vrp-faq.md

   older version of Chrome, and it was the first actionable report of that issue, your bug will be issued a CVE at the time the fix ships in a Stable channel update of Chrome.
-* The CVE number will be updated directly on the the report itself and listed in the Chrome Browser release notes for that Stable channel update.
+* The CVE number will be updated directly on the report itself and listed in the Chrome Browser release notes for that Stable channel update.

 ### Disclosure / Report Visibility